 Compared to intermediate moment frame (IMF) and special moment frame (SMF) systems, OMF are expected to provide only minimal levels of inelastic deformation capacity.
 To compensate for this lower level of ductility, OMF are designed to provide larger lateral strength than IMF and SMF, and thus, are designed using a lower R factor.
 Systems such as OMF with high strength and low ductility have seen much less research and testing than higher ductility systems.
 Consequently, the design requirements for OMF are based much more on judgment than on research.
-Due to the limited ductility of OMF and due to the limited understanding of the seismic performance of these systems, ASCE/SEI 7 (ASCE, 2010) places significant height and other limitations on their use.
+Due to the limited ductility of OMF and due to the limited understanding of the seismic performance of these systems, ASCE/SEI 7 (ASCE, 2016) places significant height and other limitations on their use.

-Although the design basis for OMF is to provide for minimal inelastic deformation capacity, there is no quantitative definition of "minimal inelastic deformation capacity."
-Despite the lack of a quantitative inelastic deformation requirement, the overall intent of OMF design is to avoid highly brittle behavior in its response to lateral load.
+Although the design basis for OMF is to provide for minimal inelastic deformation capacity, there is no quantitative definition of the required capacity as there is for IMF and SMF systems.
+Despite the lack of a quantitative inelastic deformation requirement, the overall intent of OMF design is to avoid nonductile behavior in its response to lateral load.

-To provide for minimal inelastic deformation capacity, i.e., to avoid highly brittle behavior, the general intent of the OMF design provisions is that connection failure should not be the first significant inelastic event in the response of the frame to earth-quake loading.
-This is based on the view that connection failure, in general, is one of the less ductile failure modes exhibited by structural steel frames.
+To provide for minimal inelastic deformation capacity, i.e., to avoid nonductile behavior, the general intent of the OMF design provisions is that connection failure should not be the first significant inelastic event in the response of the frame to earth-quake loading.
+Connection failure, in general, is one of the less ductile failure modes exhibited by structural steel frames.
 Thus, as lateral load is increased on an OMF, the intent is that the limit of elastic response be controlled by limit states other than connection failure, such as reaching the limiting flexural or shear strength of a beam or a column, reaching the limiting shear strength of the panel zone, etc. For higher ductility systems such as IMF and SMF, inelasticity is intended to occur in specific frame elements.
 For example, in SMF, inelasticity is intended to occur primarily in the form of flexural yielding of the beams.
 This is not the case with OMF, where the initial inelastic response is permitted to occur in any frame element.

 Thus, the basic design requirement for an OMF is to provide a frame with strong connections.
-That is, connections should be strong enough so that, as noted above, connection failure is not the first significant inelastic event in the response of the frame to earthquake loading.
+That is, connections should be strong enough so that significant inelastic action in response to earthquake loading occurs in frame elements rather than connections.
 This applies to all connections in the frame, including beam-to-column connections, column splices, and column base connections.
 Requirements for OMF column splices and column base connections are covered in Section D2.
 Requirements for beam-to-column connections are covered in Section E1.6.